dym7v3/CS4020/README.md

-# CS4020
+# CS4020 Project #1
-This is the introduction to Android App Development class.
+This is for the Android App Development class at UMSL.

 For this project we are developing an app called : Simon The Game.
 It is based on the game Simon.
 It will have three screens.
 The Start page which allows the user to select the difficultly they want.